kubafila/hairdresser-webpage/README.md

 ## Introduction
 After my accident (broken elbow) i got back to programming and start with this simple project.
-This is webpage to imagynery hairdresser.
-I created it to master CSS flexbox.
+This is webpage about hairdresser salon.
+I created it to practice CSS flexbox.